debops/debops/docs/user-guide/debops-for-ansible.rst

 losing the ability to update them, using :command:`git` without having merge conflicts.

-When using the global DebOps configuration path (:file:`~/.config/debops/conf.d/`), create a TOML, YAML, or JSON file with the ``override_paths`` section.
+Alternatively, you can create a :file:`.debops.yml` (or :file:`.debops.json` / :file:`.debops.toml`) file in your project root directory.
+The lookup plugins will pick it up automatically without needing the ``debops`` Python module or any configuration directory setup.
 For example, to override files and templates for a project at :file:`/home/alice/myansible/`:

 .. code-block:: toml